 What milk is best for the magic milk experiment?

 The best milk for this experiment has more fat, I used 2% milk but whole milk would be even better since it has more fat.
+You want to be sure that whatever milk you use it does have fat content in it as this is key to the experiment.

 My daughter was moving the plate and then the colors inside the snowflake dispersed outside of the cookie cutter which made it look even prettier.